Saturday, October 6, 2012

 1/2 tsp black pepper

 Fry or oven bake the bacon.
 Let cool and crumble.
 Keep or add a few tablespoons bacon fat in a skillet, Over a low flame, saute the onion until just soft.
-Stir in the tomatoes, sugar substitute, vinegar, liquid smoke, salt and pepper.
+Stir in the bacon, tomatoes, sugar substitute, vinegar, liquid smoke, salt and pepper.
 Let the skillet simmer until the mixture is thickened.
 Spoon into a jar and keep refrigerated.
 May be frozen.

 This is really easy.
 Mine cooked for about 20 minutes, though it may take longer.
 So all you carbivores, stay away from my bacon!